How to Prepare for a Data Engineering Interview in 2024

 Alternatively, you might be required to do a case study interview, where you are asked scenario-based questions that deal with architecture or a data engineering problem.
 Your task is to brainstorm solutions and walk the interviewer through a hypothetical design and build of the solution.

-Learn everything you need to know to answer even the most complex SQL queries with the help of this course:
+Learn everything you need to know about Data Engineering with the help of this course:

 More Data Engineer Interview Resources